-When her husband John has a heart attack while out in a rowboat on the lake, Louise Haloran throws his body overboard and later tells the family that he has left on an urgent business trip.
-Her main concern is that she can only inherit a part of the family fortune if if her husband is alive.
-The Halorans are a strange family, still grieving over the death of the youngest daughter Kathleen who drowned in a pond when she was just a child.
-They hold an annual ceremony of remembrance every year on the anniversary of her death.
-This year however, someone is wielding an ax intent on murder.
+Whilst out on a rowboat with her husband, John, Louise Haloran kills him, and casts his body overboard, telling the family he left on an urgent business trip.
+Louise's main concern; she can only inherit part of his family fortune if he's still alive.
+The Halorans are a strange family; still grieving over the death of the youngest daughter, Kathleen who'd drowned in a pond when she was a young child.
+The family hold an annual ceremony of remembrance, on the anniversary of her death.
+But this year - with John recently deceased, someone is wielding an axe...intent on murder!
 Written by